travisfw/Enlightened_Structure/Software_Zero/index.md

 -----------------

  * View the node collection that is the intersection between this node collective (eg “nanotechdesertsolar”) and the viewer's trust network.
- * Navigate the node collection and related nodes.
+ * Radial node network interface
- * Full screen / zoom into the content of a given node
+ * Navigate the node collections' radial node/edge interface
- * One node is central.
+ * One node is central, surrounded by nodes of interest to the viewer -- "related" through topic, trust metrics, etc
- * Radial node/edge interface
+ * When you click on a node, it zooms into full view (ie you are on that "page" or node), but navigation is still present around the edges, eg the network is present but compressed around the edges, or hints of the network are present

 Trust Filters
 -------------